jpeirce/farro/documentation_improvement_plan.md

 **Date:** 2025-11-16

-This plan outlines concrete actions to address the "Strong Suggestions" and "Nice-to-haves" identified in the `review_report_for_manager.md`, incorporating feedback from the `review_of_doc_improvement_plan.md`.
+This plan outlines concrete actions to address the "Strong Suggestions" and "Nice-to-haves" identified in the `review_report_for_manager.md`, incorporating feedback from the `review_of_doc_improvement_plan.md` and `review_of_updated_doc_improvement_plan.md`.
 The goal is to enhance the clarity, consistency, and maintainability of the FARRO project's documentation.

 ## 1. Strong Suggestions - Action Plan